 RSA Insurance Group (RSA) Ordinary 100p

-For all its progress, RSA is still in personal insurance, and that's a tough market in which to deliver knockout performances.
+Unfortunately that means the bulk of RSA's profits come from personal insurance, and that's a tough market in which to deliver knockout performances.
 Product differentiation is all but impossible except on price, and that can end up destroying margins.
 In an increasingly transparent world of price comparison websites, that challenge is all the greater.

 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Thomson Reuters.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.